monkeyrom/3D_Object_Detection_and_Pose_Estimation_for_Automated_Bin-Picking_Application/README.md

     rosrun CR5_Project yolo_order.py
 ```

-* this command will run node.
+* this command will run node
   - yolo_listener

 ## 4. Run a terminal for controlling robot